Support us

 If you’re putting your work into the public domain, it will face rejection.
 However, think of this in a more positive way: it takes courage to put your work out there and you’re giving it a chance to be noticed.

 Patience is key when it comes to hearing back about your manuscript.
-Publishers and (this will open in a new window)literary agents are very busy and you may face some very long wait times.
+Publishers and (this link will open in a new window)literary agents are very busy and you may face some very long wait times.
 In fact, you may not hear back at all.
 Be sure to check the guidelines to see if you should write off a particular contact after a certain number of months.

 If you receive a rejection letter that happens to include some feedback, you actually have reason to celebrate.
 Feedback is very rare and should be seen as encouragement that your writing shows promise, even if it isn't the right fit for that agent or publisher.
 Be sure to take the feedback on board and give it due consideration, even if you decide not to follow it.